 Dead Ringers

-Prime Video‘s Dead Ringers, a miniseries based on David Cronenberg’s 1988 film, is a masterclass in Cronenbergian chills, delivered with a fresh, feminist perspective that will leave you shaken, stirred, and utterly enthralled.
+The Prime Video miniseries Dead Ringers is based on David Cronenberg’s 1988 film, and is a masterclass in Cronenbergian chills, delivered with a fresh, feminist perspective that will leave you shaken, stirred, and utterly enthralled.
 Delving into the ethically fraught world of fetal genetic engineering, the series follows identical twin gynecologists, Elliot and Beverly Mantle (both portrayed with nuanced complexity by Rachel Weisz), as they push the boundaries of science and sanity in their quest to revolutionize childbirth.

 Their work challenges the distinction between medical miracle and ethical monstrosity, raising unsettling questions about the future of parenthood.
 If you’re a Cronenberg devotee, prepare to be both delighted and disturbed.
 This masterful remake retains the director’s signature blend of clinical precision and visceral unease, amplifying it with a feminist twist that flips the script on the original’s male-centric narrative.